szabv/cat-names/README.md

 3. npm start

 Then go to:

 http://localhost:8090/

-If your interested you can run some tests with: npm test
+If you're interested you can run some tests with:

+npm test

 Enjoy the gender related cat names.